All Episodes

 He videotaped it.

-It was posted for a while before some people, I think it was Facebook.
+It was posted for a while before some people, I think it was Facebook, before it was pulled down.

-I mean, this is you want to talk about the ugly underbelly of social media.
+I mean, this is, you want to talk about the ugly underbelly of social media.

 This is taking it to a level that nobody has ever dreamed of.

-She's probably not the first, but she's the most prominent early on to start shouting gun control, gun control.
+Probably not the first, but she's the most prominent early on to start shouting gun control, gun control.

 Well, let me suggest that maybe journalists might want to consider arming themselves as they go out now.

-But what it's interesting to follow the timeline of this, folks, when it when it first started, you could tell, well, let me not put thoughts in your mind.
+But it's interesting to follow the timeline of this, folks, when it first started.

-You you you just you you can, if you're a student of this as MI, you can spot without you can read between the lines.
+I could tell as I watch this, you can, if you're a student of this, as am I, you can spot without, you can read between the lines.

 You know what the journalists reporting this are thinking before the facts are known.